ZhifengWu7/BaselineModelOnTabularData/README.md

 ## Functions
 - `noisy_channels(x, logsnr)`: Adds Guassian noise based on the SNR.
 Parameters include x for input data and logsnr for noise level.
-- `train_and_evaluate(...)`: Trains a model on noisy data and returns the validation loss.
+- `train_and_evaluate(...)`: Trains a model on noisy data with L2 regularization and returns the validation loss.
 Implements early stopping to prevent overfitting.
+Key parameters include model, batch size, learning rate, and weight decay.
-Key parameters include model, batch size, and learning rate.
+- train_and_evaluate_l1(...): Trains a model on noisy data with L1 regularization and returns the validation loss.
+Implements early stopping to prevent overfitting.
+Key parameters include model, batch size, learning rate, and lambda for L1 regularization.

 ## Results
 ![image](https://github.com/ZhifengWu7/BaselineModelOnTabularData/assets/166958489/332994b0-9d15-4bd4-a27c-7c1987792888)
 - The dashed line represents the MMSE Gaussian, which indicates the performance of the optimal denoiser.
 The baseline model can achieve the same performance as the optimal denoiser.